chourave/clojyday/README.md

   {:date #date "2018-01-01", :description nil, :description-key "NEW_YEAR", :official? true}}
 ```

-> That’s weird.
-My friend Rahul lives over there, and I’m sure he told me about a holiday in march,
+> Cool, but not qui what I was expecting.
+My friend Rahul told me about a holiday they were
-> but I can’t find one.
-Let’s just focus on March, perhaps I’m overlooking something.
+> having in March, but I can’t seem to find any.
+>
+> I’ll focus my query on March to make the list more manageable, just in case I missed something.

 ``` clojure
 > (ferje/holidays :us {2018 3})